 Notes

 - To make sure you get that cakey texture, don’t skimp on the whisking.
-Whisk as much as the recipe calls for.
+Whisking helps aerate the batter to create a fluffier brownie.

 - If you want these cakey brownies to be even sweeter, use more chocolate chips than the recipe calls for.
 Or, use milk chocolate chips instead of dark chocolate chips.